Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hT1dvzAOwKY.md

 ### Transcript

-> uh what the update are we up to i am playing since update three we're update four right now and update five is you know coming coming soon coming soon
+> what the update are we up to i am playing since update three we're update four right now and update five is you know coming coming soon coming soon